Dandelion Energy vs. ClimateMaster & Waterfurnace

 All geothermal systems have two unique components: underground loops that circulate a water-based mixture to absorb thermal energy from the earth and heat pumps that transfer that energy to heat and cool your home.
 This is why you’ll sometimes hear ground source heat pump, or GSHP, used interchangeably with geothermal.
-What ClimateMaster, EnerTech, WaterFurnace, and Dandelion have in common is that they all produce high-quality, super-efficient geothermal heat pumps.
+What ClimateMaster, EnerTech, WaterFurnace have in common is that they all produce high-quality, super-efficient geothermal heat pumps.
 That said, every home is different and the nuances between these different heat pumps are important to understand when choosing the right one for your family.

 Water-to-Water vs Water-to-Air

 The vast majority of heating systems use either radiant heat or forced air to distribute warmth throughout the house.
 Radiant heat works by circulating hot water through radiant flooring, baseboard radiators, or in many older homes, cast iron radiators.
 True to its name, forced air systems push hot air through duct work and out of vents or registers throughout the home.

 Because geothermal systems harness thermal energy from the earth through water circulating through underground loops, all geothermal systems can be divided between water-to-water and water-to-air heat pumps.
 As the title implies, water-to-water heat pumps transfer thermal energy to hydronic or radiant heating distribution systems.
 Likewise, water-to-air transfers that heat energy to push warm air through ductwork, vents or registers throughout the home.
 ClimateMaster, EnerTech, and WaterFurnace offer a wide array of ground source heat pumps that includes both water-to-water and water-to-air systems.
 Dandelion’s heat pump is solely a water-to-air heat pump.

 That being said, because geothermal doesn’t rely on combustion to warm your home, there are some major limitations in the capabilities of water-to-water heat pumps.
 Cast iron radiators, steam radiators, and many types of baseboard radiators in older homes require boiling water to extremely high temperatures to generate warmth.
 Because of this, the vast majority of water-to-water heat pumps won’t work with those types of radiators and the ones that do have to work overtime to transfer that type of heat and tend to cost significantly more to manufacture and operate.